ronambar/ronambar.github.io/ReadMe.txt

 Created by: Ron Ambar

 Comments:
-	1. The application allows the user to play music using pad, and provides the abilities to record, save current state and load it.
+	1. The application allows the user to play music using pad and provides the abilities to record, save current state and load it.
 	2. When a pad is turned on, it start playing its loop on the next loop cycle.
 	3. When a pad is turned on Twice in a row, it start playing its loop immediately (extra feature).